 We trained several variants of RKM to investigate the effects of different model configurations and the similarity objectives in Eq. \ref{eq:objective}.
 We evaluated image similarity using the mean squared error (MSE), structural similarity index measurements (SSIM), and their combinations with the Dice score and HD.
 To further improve performance, we analyzed the impact of model capacity by varying the number of layers (4, 5, or 6), ultimately identifying the 5-layer network as the most effective configuration.
 The models were trained to detect 32, 64, 128, or 256 keypoints.
 To mitigate the effect of having different fields of view between orthogonal MR stacks, the key-point detector model also assigns a confidence to each keypoint, accounting for its individual contribution to the registration task and thus allowing the possibility for missing or unreliable keypoints.
 Training used a batch size of one image pair, and a learning rate of $10^{-3}$, and the Adam optimizer for 4,000 iterations, where the loss plateaued.
 For TPS transformations, log-uniform sampling was applied to select lambda values ranging from 0.001 to 100, allowing for varying degrees of nonlinear deformation.

-\textbf{Baseline.} We are not aware of any existing registration approaches which are agnostic to resolution and can work in the native coordinate space of the images, while accommodating differing resolutions.
-Thus, as baselines we select two state-of-the-art registration approaches, VoxelMorph~\citep{balakrishnan2019voxelmorph} and KeyMorph~\citep{wang2023keymorph}, which depends on resampling all images to 256x256x256 1 $mm^3$ isotropic resolution before passing them into the registration models.
+\textbf{Baseline.} We are not aware of any existing deep learning-based registration approaches which are agnostic to resolution and can work in the native coordinate space of the images, while accommodating differing resolutions.
+Thus, as baselines we select two state-of-the-art registration approaches, VoxelMorph~\citep{balakrishnan2019voxelmorph} and KeyMorph~\citep{wang2023keymorph}, both of which depend on resampling all images to 256x256x256 1 $mm^3$ isotropic resolution before passing them into the registration models.